-This pathway to care should be standardized across an organization, ensuring that anyone at risk for suicide receives the same level of care and support.
-It must also ensure that privacy is respected and an individual's risk for suicide is not disclosed to others without their consent.
+To be most effective, a pathway to care should be standardized across an organization, ensuring that anyone at risk of suicide receives the same level of care and support.
+It must also ensure that privacy is respected, and an individual's risk of suicide is not disclosed to others without their consent.